pranavp369/Parkinsons-Spiral-Classification/README.md

-# Spiral image classification for Parkinsons' Diagnosis
+# Spiral Image classification for Parkinsons' Diagnosis

+This repository contains code and data for the binary classification problem of Parkinsons Diagnosis with the help of Hand-drawn Spiral image drawings